CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="NetworkAPI..createNetwork"></a>

 ### NetworkAPI~createNetwork(label, [options]) ⇒ <code>Promise</code>
-creates a new private network in civo
+creates a new private network in civo [POST]

 **Kind**: inner method of [<code>NetworkAPI</code>](#NetworkAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error